knative/docs/install/Knative-custom-install.md

     where `[FILENAME]` is the name of the Istio package that you want to install.
 Example:
     `https://github.com/knative/serving/releases/download/v0.2.2/istio.yaml
     `
-1. Label the default namespace with `istio-injection=enabled`: **Q: For which install package is this needed?
-Or is this needed for all Istio installs?**
+1. Label the default namespace with `istio-injection=enabled`:
     ```bash
     kubectl label namespace default istio-injection=enabled
     ```